Things to do in Sydney in May 2025

 Nooroo Garden Open Days

-Nooroo Garden is one of Australia’s best-known gardens and showcases the beauty and spectacle of plant and flower species from around the world and Australian native plants.
+Nooroo Garden is one of Australia’s best-known gardens and showcases the beauty and spectacle of plant and flower species from around the world, as well as Australian native plants.
 Come along with your family and friends and admire the wonderful maples, forsythia, liquid amber, and many other rare plants in all their autumn splendour.

 Where: Church Lane, Mount Wilson, NSW, Australia